masios/masios/README.md

 One of my most rewarding experiences has been collaborating with <a href="https://github.com/CryptoRivista" target="blank">@Cryptorivista</a>, an Italian magazine specialized in the world of cryptocurrencies and blockchain, where I could share my knowledge and learn from industry experts.

-I have also had the opportunity to work with <a href="https://github.com/clustr-tech" target="blank">@Clustr</a>, an innovative company that developed software for investment portfolio evaluation with awareness.
+I have also have the opportunity to work with <a href="https://github.com/clustr-tech" target="blank">@Clustr</a>, an innovative company that developed software for investment portfolio evaluation with awareness.

 Not satisfied with these experiences, I created <a href="https://github.com/doopley" target="blank">@Doopley</a> with who share a passion for technology and software.
 Together, we dedicate ourselves to creating tools and software that simplify and improve our workflows for personal and non-personal projects.